 AWood said we struggled with this, and the wording of this ordinance, and wondered if we had it right yet.

-Jim asked if we stressed event numbers, what numbers were reasonable?
+JFletcher asked if we stressed event numbers, what numbers were reasonable?

-Karen said trying to set a number was to restrict someone’s income.
+KDay said trying to set a number was to restrict someone’s income.

-Michele said parking was also a problem in the winter.
+MPerron said parking was also a problem in the winter.

-Jim again asked what was a reasonable number.
+JFletcher again asked what was a reasonable number.

-Sheldon suggested some numbers but suggested we defer to Michele for this.
-RMarshall redirected the focus of the group and reminded them that this is not an ordinance solely for Michele but for the Town.
+SPennoyer suggested some numbers but suggested we defer to MPerron for this.
+RMarshall redirected the focus of the group and reminded them that this is not an ordinance solely for MPerron but for the Town.

-Asked how do we meet the needs of the Community as a whole?
+RMarshall asked, “Asked how do we meet the needs of the Community as a whole?”

-Discussion again about how setting number limits also restricted income, possibly for potential new venues coming into town.
-Restrict numbers of events, and/or number of attendees?
+Discussion continued about how setting number limits also restricted income, possibly for potential new venues coming into town.
+Restrict numbers of events, and/or number of attendees.
 Parking could limit attendees, too.
 What about a bus?

-Jim called for other questions or comments.
+JFletcher called for other questions or comments.

-Loren White asked What about policing statements included in the ordinance? (policing the ordinance, not the activity) and if we have an abusive applicant, at what point do you pull the plug?
-Says that should perhaps be stated.
+LWhite asked “What about policing statements included in the ordinance? (policing the ordinance, not the activity) and if we have an abusive applicant, at what point do you pull the plug?”
+He says that should perhaps be stated.

 RMarshall asked how the Selectmen would deal with that?
-Karen said during her term, it had not come up.
+KDay said during her term, it had not come up.

-Loren again asked for some sort of protocol/wording in the ordinance, just to protect enforcement.
-Said it should be in writing.
-If there is a penalty, what would it be?
-Perhaps an article that would empower the policing of the event.
+LWhite again asked for some sort of protocol/wording in the ordinance, just to protect enforcement.
+He said it should be in writing.
+He continued “If there is a penalty, what would it be?
+Perhaps an article that would empower the policing of the event.”

 PRenaud said that could necessitate another review.
 Discussion on enforcement ensued, and members went to the books to check what was already in place.
 PRenaud cited page 51 in enforcement of the ordinance.
-Jim cited page 54 (fines)
+JFletcher cited page 54 (fines)

 PRenaud stated we do have to have some agreed upon perimeters to know when the ordinance is being violated.

-Jim called for any further comments.
+JFletcher called for any further comments.

-Sheldon thanked the board for what they are doing.
+SPennoyer thanked the board for what they are doing.

-10:08 Jim thanked everyone for coming, and closed the Public Hearing.
+10:08 JFletcher thanked everyone for coming, and closed the Public Hearing.

 RMarshall reminded everyone to check the paper in case there were any major changes in anything we’ve discussed.